blinklabs-io/docs/src/content/docs/guides/adder/Examples/005-example-4-watch-a-smart-contract-for-a-specific-asset-id-and-get-a-desktop-notification.md

 <br />

-📝Make note of the asset fingerprint, we will need it later.
+📝 Make note of the asset fingerprint, we will need it later.
 For this example, we used the following asset id / asset fingerprint:

 ```
 asset1uaxup2yv695uat3chgwqtpg9xvau55pd5z6r46